superscribe-io/tsconfig/README.md

-# @directus/tsconfig
+# @superscribe/tsconfig

-The shared TS Config files used by the projects in the Directus ecosystem.
+The shared TS Config files used by the projects in the superscribe ecosystem.

 ## Usage

 ```
-pnpm add @directus/tsconfig
+pnpm add @superscribe/tsconfig
 ```

 In your `tsconfig.json`:

 ```
-	"extends": "@directus/tsconfig/node18-esm.json"
+	"extends": "@superscribe/tsconfig/node18-esm.json"
 ```

 ## License